Skip to main content

 GE Profile PHS93XYPFS 5-Burner Slide-in Induction Range

-The air-fry setting, unfortunately, left us with uneven results.
-But with some fine-tuning (and added accessories) you could find a way to make that function work for you, too.
+Unfortunately, the air-fry setting yielded uneven results.
+But with some fine-tuning (and added accessories), you could make that function work for you, too.

 Pros